Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 'DanS'
 {% endhighlight %}

-Rich headers are extensively utilized in malware identification and for this reason a lot of information about them is available online.
+Rich headers are extensively utilized in malware identification and, for this reason, a lot of information about them is available online.
 What I know comes from a conference paper by Webster et al. (2017).
 For the purposes of this work, we can act on the premise that whatever the documentation says about software compiled with Microsoft development toolchain applies to _basesrv.dll_ as well.

-Unless specified otherwise, primitive types such as integer and pointers are naturally aligned, where the notion of natural alignment is defined as follows: “We call a datum naturally aligned if its address is aligned to its size.” (see [this](https://docs.microsoft.com/en-us/cpp/cpp/alignment-cpp-declarations)).
+Unless specified otherwise, primitive types such as integer and pointers are **_naturally aligned_**, where the notion of natural alignment is defined as follows: “We call a datum naturally aligned if its address is aligned to its size.” (see [this](https://docs.microsoft.com/en-us/cpp/cpp/alignment-cpp-declarations)).
 As a result, on x64 systems pointers will only reside at addresses that are multiple of 8.
 Of course, it is possible to alter the default compiler settings, but it will, most assuredly, incur serious performance issues.
-Now take a look at the definition of `UNICODE_STRING` with offsets of each member relative to the beginning of the structure.
+Now take a look at the definition of `UNICODE_STRING` (member offsets are given relative to the beginning of the structure).

 {% highlight c linenos %}
 typedef struct _UNICODE_STRING {